Dole Air Race: The Dole prize

-Inspired by Charles A. Lindbergh's successful trans-Atlantic flight, James D. Dole, the Hawaii pineapple magnate, announced on May 25, 1925 a prize of US$25,000 for the first fixed-wing aircraft to fly the 3870 km from Oakland, California, to Honolulu, Hawaii, and US$10,000 for second place.
-The flights would have to complete in the 12 months following August 15, 1927.
+Inspired by Charles A. Lindbergh's successful trans-Atlantic flight, James D. Dole, the Hawaii pineapple magnate, announced on May 25, 1927, a prize of US$25,000 for the first fixed-wing aircraft to fly the 3870 km from Oakland, California, to Honolulu, Hawaii, and US$10,000 for second place.
+The flights would have to be completed in the 12 months following August 15, 1927.
 Dole stated he hoped that Lindbergh would compete.

-The Honolulu chapter of the National Aeronautic Association drew up rules for the race.
+The Honolulu chapter of the National Aeronautic Association drew up the rules for the race.

 The transpacific record

-The publicity for the first successful transpacific flights from Oakland to Hawaii were stolen by two flights in June and July 1927, ahead of the scheduled August start for the Dole Derby.
+The publicity for the first successful transpacific flights from Oakland to Hawaii was usurped by two flights in June and July 1927, ahead of the scheduled August start for the Dole Derby.
 On 28 June, about a month after Dole posted the prizes, Air Corps Lieutenants Lester J. Maitland and Albert F. Hegenberger flew a three-engine Atlantic-Fokker C-2 military aircraft from Oakland Municipal Airport to Wheeler Army Airfield on Oahu in 25 hours and 50 minutes.
 An earlier attempt in 1925 had ended in failure for two Navy PN-9 seaplanes; one of the aircraft, commanded by Commander John Rodgers, ran out of fuel several hundred miles short of Hawaii and sailed to Kauai over the next nine days.